PASTAplus/PEP/peps/pep-9.md

 **Figure 3:** AuthZ ACR registry table schema.

 The primary function of the ACR Registry is to store ACRs for all applications in the EDI ecosystem.
-We use a structure with collections, resources and permissions.
-A collection contains zero to many resources, and a resource contain zero to many permissions.
+We use a structure with collections, resources, and permissions.
+A collection contains zero to many resources, and a resource contains zero to many permissions.
 Each permission provides read, write or changePermission to either a user profile, a user group, or to the public user.

 - `id` - Auto-incrementing integers that uniquely identify each table row.
 - `collection.label` - A human-readable name to display for the collection.